VFPLegacy/FoxServer/README.md

 FoxServer makes development even easier by incorporating macros that improve code readability.
 These predefined macros simplify writing and make the code more understandable for developers, allowing them to focus on application logic rather than syntactic details.

 # Implementation
+FoxServer has been implemented with a meticulous approach to provide Visual FoxPro (VFP) developers with a powerful and efficient platform for web and service development.
+The FoxServer implementation stands out for:

+  Native Integration with VFP: FoxServer integrates seamlessly with the native VFP development environment, providing developers with a smooth transition into web development without the need to learn new tools or languages.

+Efficient Use of Resources: FoxServer has been designed to maximize efficiency in the use of resources, guaranteeing optimal performance even in environments with hardware limitations.

+Ease of Implementation: FoxServer's clear, preconfigured structure simplifies the implementation of web projects and RESTful APIs.
+From initial configuration to deployment, FoxServer is designed to make every step of the process easy.

 ## MagicMenu
 ## Multi-threaded
 ## Fast Enough For Many Applications